Write a Winning Business Plan

 Your business plan will be beneficial only if you update it frequently to reflect what is happening within your business.
 Measure your projections against what actually happens in your company.
 Use the results to analyze the effectiveness of your operation.
 You can then implement changes that will give you a competitive edge and make your business more profitable.

-Business Plan, winner of the Ben Franklin Best Business Book of the Year
+of a Business Plan, winner of the Ben Franklin Best Business Book of the

-Award and basis of the U.S. Small Business Administration (SBA) Publication,
+Year Award and basis of the U.S. Small Business Administration (SBA)

-How to Write a Business Plan.
-She is also the developer of Automate Your
+Publication, How to Write a Business Plan.
+She is also the developer of Automate Your Business Plan

-7. Her books are in libraries and bookstores throughout the
+Version 2015 for Windows®.
+Her books are in libraries and